Albury Park: Pre–1890

 The Saxon Old St Peter and St Paul's Church, within the grounds of Albury Park, predates 1066.
 Albury Park was mentioned in the Domesday Book of 1086.
 Over the centuries the estate has changed hands many times.

 The grounds of Albury Park were laid out by John Evelyn, the 17th-century diarist and landscape gardener, between 1655 and 1677.
 He lived nearby at Wotton.
 At this time the park was owned by Henry Howard who later became the 6th Duke of Norfolk.
 John Evelyn's work included a yew walk, a vineyard, a terrace a quarter of a mile long, and a 160-yard tunnel, through the hill under Silver Wood.
 Beneath the terrace was a chamber built in imitation of a Roman bath, with niches for sculpture.
 He also designed a wide canal fed by the River Tillingbourne; it was drained in the early nineteenth century.
 Many of Evelyn's alterations to the mansion were destroyed in a fire in 1697.
 At that time the owner was Heneage Finch who later became the first Earl of Aylesford and Solicitor-General to Charles II.
 Finch rebuilt the mansion.

 In 1761, Albury Park was the scene of the coronation banquet of George III.

 The house was owned by the immediate Finch family until 1782 when the 4th Earl of Aylesford sold the estate to his brother Captain William Clement Finch, a naval captain who had acquired a fortune by capturing a Spanish ship.
-Captain Finch wanted to enclose the park so he obtained magistrates' orders in 1784/5 to close and re-route a number of roads through the park.
+Captain Finch wanted to enclose the park, so he obtained magistrates' orders in 1784/5 to close or reroute each of several roads that had theretofore run through it.
 He enclosed the village green, incorporated part of the churchyard into the park grounds and harassed the villagers, causing some of them to move away to a nearby hamlet which is now the village of Albury.